Does Iowa law require...

 In 2016, Iowa enacted a law requiring the Iowa Department of Justice to conduct a statewide audit of untested rape kits.
 In March 2017, the Attorney General reported at least 4,265 untested kits in storage across Iowa, some dating back to 1992.
 Iowa law does not require law enforcement agencies to track or test rape kits.

-In September 2015, the U.S. Department of Justice's Bureau of Justice Assistance announced the Iowa Department of Justice was awarded $2,000,000 in funding to address its backlog through testing kits, investigating and prosecuting cases, and re-engaging with victims.
+In 2015, the U.S. Department of Justice Bureau of Justice Assistance (BJA) awarded $2,000,000 to the Iowa Department of Justice to test kits, investigate and prosecute cases, and re-engage survivors.